NebojsaMarjanovic/LogReporter/README.md

 Log analysis is performed using the producer-consumer pattern in parallel.
 The producer extracts lines from log files where the keyword is found, while the consumer stores these lines in a collection, which is then sorted by service name and log file.
 After the producer-consumer phase, the stored and sorted data is written to a .csv report file, located in the 'Result' folder within the Web API project.

+##Since this task primarily focuses on log analysis, I didn't implement handling for invalid web API requests or other strategies for handling transient errors.

 ##Sample Post request for generating .csv report

 <img width="443" alt="webapi" src="https://github.com/NebojsaMarjanovic/LogReporter/assets/74599737/a382d329-0ae1-4e1c-933d-45ac24c76e36">